The latest studies show that social media is the first touchpoint customers have with your brand.

 You can get an in-depth analysis of your daily ad spend, latest trends, and top-performing posts along with easy-to-create customizable pdf reports.
 Vaizle also provides various free tools that provide ad analytics as well as social media analytics across Facebook, Twitter, Instagram, LinkedIn, YouTube, and Google.

-It also provides daily insights across multiple variables in the form of graphs, charts, and numbers that aids you to improve your social media performance.
+It also provides daily insights across multiple variables in the form of graphs, charts, and numbers that aids you in improving your social media performance.

 Vaizle is being used by 2000+ happy customers across 90 countries.
 Some of the few clients that used Vaizle to improve their overall social media performance are American Public Media, Rainbow Financial services, FTI Consulting, and IMCG Creative.